Is–ought problem: Moral realism

-Philippa Foot adopts a moral realist position, criticizing the idea that when evaluation is superposed on fact there has been a "committal in a new dimension."
-She introduces, by analogy, the practical implications of using the word "injury."
-Not just anything counts as an injury.
-There must be some impairment.
+Philippa Foot adopts a moral realist position, criticising the idea that when evaluation is superposed on fact there has been a "committal in a new dimension."
+She introduces, by analogy, the practical implications of using the word "injury".
+Not just anything counts as an injury; there must be some impairment.
 If one supposes a man wants the things the injury prevents him from obtaining, has one fallen into the old naturalist fallacy?
 She states the following:

 It may seem that the only way to make a necessary connection between "injury" and the things that are to be avoided, is to say that it is only used in an "action-guiding sense" when applied to something the speaker intends to avoid.
 But we should look carefully at the crucial move in that argument, and query the suggestion that someone might happen not to want anything for which he would need the use of hands or eyes.
 Hands and eyes, like ears and legs, play a part in so many operations that a man could only be said not to need them if he had no wants at all.

 Foot argues that the virtues, like hands and eyes in the analogy, play so large a part in so many operations that it is implausible to suppose that a committal in a non-naturalist dimension is necessary to demonstrate their goodness.

 Philosophers who have supposed that actual action was required if "good" were to be used in a sincere evaluation have got into difficulties over weakness of will, and they should surely agree that enough has been done if we can show that any man has reason to aim at virtue and avoid vice.
 But is this impossibly difficult if we consider the kinds of things that count as virtue and vice?
 Consider, for instance, the cardinal virtues, prudence, temperance, courage and justice.
 Obviously any man needs prudence, but does he not also need to resist the temptation of pleasure when there is harm involved?
 And how could it be argued that he would never need to face what was fearful for the sake of some good?
 It is not obvious what someone would mean if he said that temperance or courage were not good qualities, and this not because of the "praising" sense of these words, but because of the things that courage and temperance are.